prs513rosewood/MolecularDynamics/_lecture/chapter03.md

 includes the <span class='cmti-12'>computational complexity</span>.)
 At constant computational cost, there is always a tradeoff between accuracy and transferability.
 Accuracy and transferability can typically only be improved at the expense of additional computational cost.</p>
 <ul class='itemize1'>
 <li class='itemize'><span class='cmti-12'>Accuracy:</span> How close to we get to the true, measured value.
 For example, the absolute error of vacancy formation energy \(E_{\text{vac}} - E_{\text{vac}}^{\exp }\) with respect to experiment can be \(1\ \text{eV}\), \(0.1\ \text{eV}\) (typical), \(0.01\ \text{eV}\) (computationally expensive!).
 The vacancy formation energy is the energy required to remove a single atom from a solid.
 The resulting “hole” in the solid is called a vacancy.</li>
 <li class='itemize'><span class='cmti-12'>Transferability:</span> Let’s assume we get the vacancy formation energy right to within \(0.1\ \text{eV}\) of the experimental value.
-Is the interstitial formation energy, i.e. the energy to insert an additional atoms between lattice sites, predicted with the same accuracy?
+Does the interstitial formation energy, i.e. the energy to insert an additional atoms between lattice sites, give the same value?
 If so, then the potential is transferable between these two situations. <span class='cmti-12'>Most interatomic potentials are not</span> <span class='cmti-12'>generally transferable,</span> and they need
 to be tested when used in new situations, e.g. when the potential has been used to study crystals but you want to use it now to study a glass.</li>
 <li class='itemize'><span class='cmti-12'>Computational cost:</span> The number of floating point operations determine how expensive it is to compute an energy or a force.
 (Nowadays, actual energy requirement for doing the calculation would be a better measure.)
 This is related to computational complexity, that says how the computational cost (i.e. the number of operations requires to compute the result) scales with the number of atoms.
 We want \(O(N)\) complexity, but many methods scale worse.
 Quantum
 methods (tight-binding, density-functional theory) are usually \(O(N^{3})\) or worse.</li>